 - Pi Network is a cryptocurrency project developed by Standford PhDs and graduates Nicolas Kokkalis, Chengdiao Fan, and Vince McPhillip, designed to run on mobile phones.

-- The project is currently in the beta phase and the app is only a simulation of a faucet.
+- The project is currently in the testnet phase and the app is only a simulation of a faucet.
 The Pi token holds no value at the moment, and cannot be traded on exchanges.

 - The Pi Network is built on top of the Stellar Consensus Protocol.
 The SCP is a system that works based on quorums that achieve consensus, employing overlapped quorum slices formed by validators.